 The Direct Loan program is available for students who need to cover costs of their education.
 Loans will vary based on grade level and the program you are enrolled to complete.
 Interest is charged and loans must be repaid.
 Interest rates vary from year to year and students have up to ten years to pay back a direct loan.
-Students who want to apply for a Direct Loan at First Institute must first complete the FAFSA at https://studentaid.gov/h/applyfor-aid/fafsa or with the financial aid office.
+Students who want to apply for a Direct Loan at First Institute must first complete the FAFSA online or with the Financial Aid Administrator.